Section 8 Application

 close to it.
 However, a lot of HUD homes tend to be in the inner

 city areas and are very affordable.
-These properties are usually overlooked by potential home buyers and investors.
+Section8programs.com has found that these properties are usually overlooked by potential home buyers and investors.

 HUD homes are based on Federal foreclosures